 Students are to engage in at least 60 clock hours of indirect supervised counseling experience, ancillary to direct counseling as described in CO3., above.
 (CACREP 3.
-F.) All indirect counseling service hours must be tracked in Titanium Schedule.
-Students who have not completed 60 indirect hours by the end of the supervision term (June 2, 2023) will receive an incomplete in the course until this requirement is met.
+F.) All indirect counseling service hours must be tracked in Elevate and/or Titanium Schedule.
+Students who have not completed 60 indirect hours by the end of the supervision term (May 17, 2024) will receive an incomplete in the course until this requirement is met.